A Pobra do Caraminal, Galicia

 A Pobra do Caraminal’s harbour

-Most tourist guides to this area will illuminate you about the fishing heritage of "Ribeira", just a few kilometers away, but A Pobra do Caraminal is only mentioned in passing.
+I was surprised by the size of A Pobra do Caraminal's harbour and the number and scale of fishing vessels in it.
+A view of A Pobra do Caraminal's port Most tourist guides to this area will illuminate you about the fishing heritage of "Ribeira", just a few kilometers away, but A Pobra do Caraminal is only mentioned in passing.
 That is a serious injustice since the main commercial port of Ribeira is closed to the public, whilst its smaller equivalent is there for all to see at A Pobra.

-The fishing boats on display ranged from those which were only dinghy sized, and left on the main ramp, to industrial sized fishing boats moored up at a key that extended in to the bay.
-There was plenty of activity and all the evidence pointed towards A Pobra’s fishing economy being prosperous and its bay being one of deep water.
+The fishing boats on display ranged from those which were only dinghy sized, and left on the main ramp, to massive industrial sized fishing boats moored up at a key that extended in to the bay.
+There were even a couple of large flat container ship equiped with cranes.

-Running the length of the harbour, and then continuing parallel with the beach, is a newly constructed footpath and if you choose to follow this you will quickly arrive at the second section of the port.
-Here you will find yachts, speedboats and a range of vessels that certainly don’t fall in to the commercial category.
-Again, all of these boats are moored up against a key that projects out to sea, but this time looks more like something you would expect to see at exclusive Porto Sin in the next bay up the coast.
+Here you will find yachts, speedboats and a range of vessels that certainly do not fall in to the commercial category.
+Again, all of these boats are moored up against a key that projects out to sea, but this time looks more like something you would expect to see at the exclusive Porto Sin Marina in the next bay up the coast.